The Optometrist Attic

 The lenses and bridge are measured from the edges of the lenses themselves (not the sides of the rims).

-Hinge-to-hinge is measured from one hinge screw to the other and is not across the full front of the frames.
+Hinge-to-hinge is not an industry measure, but I provide it so you have more information.
+It is measured from the center of one hinge screw to the other and is not across the full front of the frames.
+Adjustment can make for variation in the hinge to hinge figure, too.

-It's very helpful to get an idea of your own, personal MINIMUM hinge to hinge measurement.
+00_MEAS_W_FR_LINES_WORDS2.JPG (30971 bytes) It can be very helpful to get an idea of your own, personal MINIMUM hinge to hinge measurement.
 Minimum is helpful because vintage frames were smaller than today's glasses.
 If there's space between your temples and the side of head near your eyes, how much space is there?
 Could your glasses temples be closer to your head?
 If so, how much closer?
 Subtract that space from your hinge to hinge to get an idea of your minimum hinge to hinge.
+Even with a minimum hinge to hinge figure in mind, remember that temples can be made to open farther.

 Temples are measured from hinge to tip, as though they were straightened out.